 How to ease the process

-First of all, Dr. Welch wants every parent to know that no matter what you may read or hear, there is no cure for teething.
+First of all, Dr. Shih wants every parent to know that no matter what you may read or hear, there is no cure for teething.
 In fact, it is incorrect to think of teething as a disease, because it is a perfectly natural (and very important) part of a baby’s development.

 That being said, it is bound to be a painful ordeal for baby and parents alike.
 So how can you get through it?
 Here are some tips for taking the bite out of teething: